-(4) Copies of the decision by the Dean will be sent to the student, the Provost (when not issued by him), and the Director of Disability Services, where appropriate.
+(4) Copies of the decision by the Dean will be sent to the student and the Director of Disability Services.
 A copy may also be sent to the department and/or persons whose actions (or inactions) are the subject of the grievance, as appropriate.
-In the event that the student is not satisfied with the Dean's resolution of the grievance, a written appeal may be made in writing to the Provost within 5 business days of the student's receipt of the Dean's resolution.
-If the student is not satisfied with the Provost's resolution of the grievance, a written appeal may be made in writing to the President within 5 business days of the student's receipt of the Provost's resolution.
-The President's resolution shall be final and binding.
+In the event that the student is not satisfied with the Dean's resolution of the grievance, a written appeal may be made to the President within 5 calendar days of the student's receipt of the Dean's resolution.
+The President's resolution shall be final and binding*.

 (5) A record of all formal grievances filed under this procedure will be maintained in the office of Disability Services, The Center for Student Success.